 224km (139 miles) SE of Prague, 128km (79 miles) N of Vienna

-An industrial city with an industrial-strength image as "boring," Brno suffers a fate that many second cities around the world endure -- no respect.
+An industrial city with an industrial-strength image as "boring," Brno suffers the fate of many second cities around the world -- no respect.
 Sure, as you approach from the highway, the sight of dozens of concrete apartment buildings may give you second thoughts.
 But bear with the Communist-inspired urban sprawl -- the bad rap is undeserved.
 In fact, Brno is a vibrant and interesting city with a panache all its own.